jeffknupp/blog/content/2014-02-11-big-news-about-writing-idiomatic-python.md

 it through the site or from various online retailers (Amazon, Google Play Books, iBooks, etc), sold by No Starch.

+### Testimonials

 Lastly, in preparation for the marketing campaign that will accompany the book's launch, **I'm asking for testimonials about the book.** If you've read it and have something to say about it, *please [email me](mailto:jeff@jeffknupp.com) with a few sentences containing your thoughts on the book and whether others should read it*.
-The book has sold as well as it has to date thanks to word of mouth, and I'm relying again those of you who supported me by asking for testimonials.
+The book has sold as well as it has thanks to word of mouth.
+I'm again relying on your support by asking for testimonials.

+### Review Copies

-Also, *if you'd like a free review copy of the book*, please let me know.
+Also, *if you'd like a free review copy of the book*, please [let me know](mailto:jeff@jeffknupp.com).
 Review copies are ideally followed up by a review, either on your site, on Amazon, or elsewhere.
 Please include where your review would appear in your email.